Diversity in space: Europe space agency to unveil recruits | Technology

 ESA specifically sought out people with physical disabilities, for a first-of-its-kind effort to determine what adaptations would be necessary to space stations to accommodate them.

+“For maximum crew safety, NASA's current requirements call for each crew member to be free of medical conditions that could either impair the person's ability to participate in, or be aggravated by, spaceflight, as determined by NASA physicians,” Huot added.

+NASA said future “assistive technology” might change the game for “some candidates” to meet their stringent safety requirements.

-The hiring campaign didn't specifically address ethnic diversity, but stressed the importance of "representing all parts of our society."
-The agency received applications from all 25 member nations and associate members, though most came from traditional heavyweights France, Germany, Britain and Italy.
+The ESA's groundbreaking hiring campaign didn't specifically address ethnic diversity, but stressed the importance of “representing all parts of our society.”
+The European agency received applications from all 25 member nations and associate members, though most came from traditional heavyweights France, Germany, Britain and Italy.

+The two-day ESA council running on Tuesday to Wednesday in Paris also saw France, Germany and Italy announcing an agreement Tuesday for a new-generation European space launcher project as part of apparent efforts to better compete with Elon Musk's SpaceX and other rocket programs in the US and China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)